 Funnell, S., & Rogers, P. (2011).
 Purposeful program theory: Effective use of theories of change and logic models.
 San Francisco, CA: John Wiley & Sons.

-This page is a stub (a minimal version of a page).
+This page is a Stub (a minimal version of a page).
 You can help expand it.
-Click on Contribute Content or Contact Us to suggest additional resources, share your experience using the option, or volunteer to expand the description.
+Contact Us to recommend resources or volunteer to expand the description.